aledgriffiths79/cookbook/README.md

 ## Stucture Plane:

 The website will present you the user with a intuitive and structured format starting with the navigation.
-It will be clear and simple, a pridictable structure.
+It will be clear and simple, displayed in a horizontal fashion on desktop, thus, it being a pridictable structure.
 More a linear narrative for the audience intended.
 On each page the title will be highlighted so that you the user knows what page you are on.
 I will also display a hamburger navigation for mobile use.
 That, and the footer which will display my name (copyright) will have the same colored theme on all pages.
 Make it consistent.

 I will structure the home page so that images will use up the most real estate, as i find an appealing image more satisfying to the eye than a lot of content, however i will leave some space to describe the origins of the recipe.

 The recipe page will have a similar structure to that of the home page giving all the recipes that have been uploaded.
 And finally the "add recipe" page will be a designed as a form to fill in the required fields so that it can be uploaded on the website.

+My intention is to allow users to:

+  - Efficiently move through content
+  - Be easily educated and informed

+Allow owners (me the developer) to:

+  - Accomodate growth and change in the application